Are you looking for the best guitar cable? Here is our guide to help you pick the right one.

 Guitar and instrument cables are 6.3mm.
 The common term is just 1/4″

 Guitar and instrument cables can be both mono and stereo.
 Make sure you know which one your instrument needs before buying.

 Guitar cables are technically unbalanced cables seeing as they only have one wire in addition to a shield.

 Are guitar cables shielded?

 Yes.
 The guitar cables have shielding to protect from interference from other electronic equipment.
 This shielding also adds a layer of

 Guitar cables are the lifeblood and essence of a good audio setup.
 Whether that setup is in a home office or a real studio, having that equipment is important.

-While picking out a small thing like a guitar cable can seem simple, actually making the decision to put your trust in a product can be an intimidating task.
-Hopefully, our review of the best guitar cables on amazon will you make that decision.
+While picking out a small thing like a guitar cable can seem simple, making a decision to put your trust in a product can be an intimidating task.
+Hopefully, our review of the best guitar cables on Amazon will you make that decision.

 Ultimately we want you to keep on rocking and to keep on creating regardless of what guitar cable you pick.